Home > Winter

 Buyer’s Guide: How to Choose a Ski and Snowboard Rack

-Two primary styles of ski and snowboard racks dominate the field.
+Two styles of ski and snowboard racks dominate the field.
 The first is roof racks, which mount on the roof of your vehicle using factory or aftermarket crossbars.
 The second is a hitch rack, which connects to your rig with the hitch receiver.

 If you can’t or don’t want to lift gear overhead, and price is no object, choose a hitch ski and snowboard rack.
 If you want to save money and aren’t concerned about lifting your gear or potentially getting sullied by the car’s dirty body, then a roof rack is for you.
+Getting your gear on the roof also keeps it away from road grime.

 Read more of the pros and cons below, as well as the style differences within each category.